somnath107/E-Commerce-Sales-Dashboard/README.md

 • Created interactive dashboard to track and analyze online sales data

-• Used complex parameters to drill down in worksheet and customization using filters and slicers
+• Used complex parameters to drill down in worksheet and customization using slicers

 • Created connections, join new tables, calculations to manipulate data and enable user driven parameters for visualizations